 Respiratory Syncytial virus (RSV)

-In Idaho, Respiratory Syncytial Virus (RSV) surveillance efforts officially began the week ending November 15, 2014 and activity is low and sporadic across the state.
+In Idaho, Respiratory Syncytial Virus (RSV) season officially began the week ending November 29, 2014

 We wish to thank all the participating laboratories for their contributions during this RSV season.